linebender/linebender.github.io/content/blog/2025-11-10-tmil-22/index.md

 </figure>

 We released version [0.0.4 of the sparse strips][sparse strips 0.0.4] versions of the renderer.
-It should be a solid version of vello_cpu, suitable for a wider range of applications where CPU-only rendering is appropriate.
+It should be a solid version of [Vello CPU](https://crates.io/crates/vello_cpu), suitable for a wider range of applications where CPU-only rendering is appropriate.
 In addition, it is the initial release of vello_hybrid, a newer approach that uses the GPU to do pixel compositing, but SIMD-accelerated geometry processing on the CPU.

+Vello CPU now supports non-isolated blending ([vello#1159][] among others), which is important for HTML5 canvas compatibility.
+SVG and COLRv1 emoji, by contrast, which has set priorities for Vello in the past, only support isolated blending.
+There are also promising early results for supporting image filters including blurs.

+A major development in Vello Hybrid is support for multiple image atlases ([vello#1252][]), which improves performance for image rendering.

 Thomas Smith has been making excellent progress on rendering sparse strip alpha values in GPU compute shaders.
 This was the original motivation for the sparse strip work.
-You can follow the progress in the Zulip thread [Thoughts on GPU sparse strips].
+You can follow the progress in [#vello >  Thoughts on GPU sparse strips].

 Work on Vello Classic focused on support for web standard compatibility, motivated by Servo integration.
 Those features include support for non-premultiplied alpha ([vello#1173][], [vello#1262][], [vello#1145][]).

-Vello CPU now supports non-isolated blending ([vello#1159][] among others), which is important for HTML5 canvas compatibility.
-SVG and COLRv1 emoji, by contrast, which has set priorities for Vello in the past, only support isolated blending.
-There are also promising early results for supporting image filters including blurs.

-A major development in Vello Hybrid is support for multiple image atlases ([vello#1252][]), which improves performance for image rendering.
+This has been released in Vello v0.6.0, which also upgraded to wgpu v26 for compatibility with Bevy v0.17.

 ## Masonry and Xilem